Rian1010/Charity-Website/README.md

 document.onmousemove = elementDrag;
 ```

-The function calle closeDragElement gets stops the process of dragging the caluclator, when the mouse is released, whereas the function elementDrag, gets triggered through the movement of the mouse.
-It keeps the process of dragging the item consistent by adding the lines, e = e || window.event; and e.preventDefault(); too, in order to prevent other things from stopping the procedure.
-Afterwards,
+The function called closeDragElement stops the process of dragging the calculator, when the mouse is released, whereas the function elementDrag, gets triggered through the movement of the mouse.
+It keeps the process of dragging the item consistently by adding the lines, e = e || window.event; and e.preventDefault(); too,
-the following code enables the item to be dragger around:
+in order to prevent other things from stopping the procedure.
+Afterwards, the following code enables the item to be dragged around:

 ```javascript
 pos1 = pos3 - e.clientX;